maskalsaintek/riddlepedia-faq-page/index.md

 <p align="justify">You can participate in contests by navigating to the "Contest" section.
 Follow the instructions to join an ongoing contest and submit your answers.</p>

 ## 10. Where can I find more information about Riddlepedia?
-For more information about Riddlepedia, visit the "About" section in the Settings page.
-You will find details about the app and its features.
+<p align="justify">For more information about Riddlepedia, visit the "About" section in the Settings page.
+You will find details about the app and its features.</p>

 ## 11. Who can I contact for support?
-If you need any help or support, please contact us at support@riddlepedia.com.
-We are here to assist you with any questions or issues you may have.
+<p align="justify">If you need any help or support, please contact us at support@riddlepedia.com.
+We are here to assist you with any questions or issues you may have.</p>